cognitedata/cognite-sdk-js/guides/authentication.md

 ### Manually trigger authentication

-To avoid waiting for the first `401`-response to occour you can trigger the authentication flow manually like this:
+To avoid waiting for the first `401`-response to occur you can trigger the authentication flow manually like this:
 ```js
 import * as sdk from '@cognite/sdk';
 const client = sdk.createClientWithOAuth({